coveo/source.coveo.com/_posts/2022-06-08-coveo-auto-reply-integration-with-slack.md

 ## Building it
 ### Create your .env file

 For the publicly available variables needed for our application, we will add a `.env` file at the root of our repo.
-You can copy the env.example content and fill the right side of the variables with the AWS region (default in North America would be `us-east-1` but make sure to confirm this in your AWS console) and the Coveo-related properties.
+You can copy the `.env.example` content and fill the right side of the variables with the AWS region (default in North America would be `us-east-1` but make sure to confirm this in your AWS console) and the Coveo-related properties.
 The Coveo pipeline is optional and will use `default` if empty.
 Here's an example :

 ```
 COVEO_AWS_REGION=us-east-1
 COVEO_ENDPOINT=https://platform.cloud.coveo.com
 COVEO_ORG=myCompanyOrg
 COVEO_PIPELINE=default
-SLACK_SIGNING_SECRET=$YOUR_SIGNING_SECRET
+AWS_PROFILE=rd
+AWS_SDK_LOAD_CONFIG=1
 ```

 ### Create an Impersonation API key in the Coveo Platform